Can Gambling Affect Your Benefits?

-If you’re the recipient of any kind of benefit, then you’re likely no stranger to having your income assessed.
+If you’re the recipient of any kind of benefit, then you’re likely already familiar with the process of having your income assessed.

-This may be income from a part-time job, interest on savings or perhaps help from friends and family, all of which may cause your benefits to reduce if you go over a certain threshold.
+This may be income from a part-time job, interest on savings or perhaps help from friends and family, all of which may cause your benefits to be reduced if you go over a certain threshold.

-The UK benefits system has a track record of making things complicated when it comes to assessing tax – something which they’re in the process of simplifying, with the introduction of the Universal Credit system back in 2013.
+The UK benefits system has a track record of making things complicated when it comes to assessing tax – something which they’ve been attempting to simplify (or so they say) since the introduction of the Universal Credit system back in 2013.

 While employment and savings are all considerations for income, one thing that we may overlook is gambling winnings.

 First of all, it’s important to understand that gambling winnings are not taxed.
-No matter what size they are, from winning on a scratch card to taking home all the numbers on the lottery, the amount you win will always be the amount that goes into your bank.
+No matter what size they are, from winning on a scratchcard to acing all the numbers on the lottery, the amount you win will always be the amount that goes into your bank.